livewire/sortable/README.md

     </form>
 </div>
 ```

+Similar as above, `wire:sortable-group.old-group` and `wire:sortable-group.old` fields are useful to compare with old data

 ## Styling
 If you want to add your own styles to elements during various "draggable" states (like adding a shadow to an item while dragging), reference Shopify's Draggable/Sortable plugin's docs directly: https://github.com/Shopify/draggable/blob/58d79dc9fb5b82271c5dfec74a5c9207cfab01f5/src/Draggable/README.md#classes